digital-work-lab/handbook/docs/teaching/theses.md

 - If programming is required as part of the thesis, this should be confirmed in the review.
 - The deadline is given by the examination office.
 Our goal is to grade theses within two weeks (the official deadline allows up to 4 months).
 - The review and grade are sent to the examination office.
 They are archived at (**TODO : owncloud/...**).

-## 14. Transmission to FlexNow (Examination office):

-The examination office enters the grade to FlexNow.
+- Grades are entered by the examination office.
 Students can check the grade via FlexNow.

-## 15. Feedback session (Professor, Student):
+## 14. Feedback session (Professor, Student):

 We provide feedback on the thesis and explain the grading.